babausse/kharon/README.md

 - key : the key concerned by the error
 - container : the box whithin which the contained box must be
 - contained : the box that must be contained in the container

+### Does it work ?

+Yes, it works, unit tests results can be found here : {file:doc/results.html results of unit tests}